 - Pain and suffering

 - Lost wages

 - Property damage

 - Decreased quality of life and enjoyment as a result of the accident

 - Funeral and burial expenses in the event of wrongful death

 If you or a loved one was injured in an 18-wheeler truck accident caused by another’s negligence, you can turn to the Law Offices of Anidjar & Levine.
-We serve our clients’ needs and support them like we do our own families.
+We serve and support our clients’ needs like our own families.

 We may carefully examine the details of your case and help you determine your legal options.
 If we represent you, we will gather evidence to establish how the accident happened and who the liable party or parties are.

 - Accessing accident scene photos